Smile-SA/magento2-module-debug-toolbar/README.md

 Execute the following command on your main project folder to add the module:

-> composer require --dev smile/module-debug-toolbar --ignore-platform-reqs
+> composer require --dev smile/module-debug-toolbar

 Then, do a `setup upgrade` to install the module.